 Cuba’s Lost Orchids

 Natural and human-influenced disasters over several decades have led to the disappearance of four orchids from South Florida.
-With help from Cuban partners, the Garden may one day be able to restore them.
+With help from Cuban partners, the Garden tells the story of exploitation and habitat loss.

 For more than 10 years, the Garden has partnered with The Lovett School at the school’s Ecuadorian cloud forest preserve to develop research and educational capacity for conservation and plant science.